xinnyuann/termite/README.md

 The original Termite has two versions: The [first](https://github.com/StanfordHCI/termite) is a single component, and the second contains two components, [a data server](https://github.com/uwdata/termite-data-server) and [visualizations](https://github.com/uwdata/termite-visualizations).
 Because the later versions add more dependencies to the visualization I chose to fork the first version.

-## Why this fork?

-I created this fork because topic modeling visualizations are rare and few and the Termite project was abandoned.
-Unfortunately, both original versions of Termite binds a user to use [MALLET](http://mallet.cs.umass.edu/) or [STMT (Stanford Topic Modeling Toolkit)](https://nlp.stanford.edu/software/tmt/tmt-0.4/) to obtain the Termite topic visualization.
-This fork removes this dependency by taking as an additional input a topic-term matrix from the user.

 ## Setup

-To install Termite, you will need [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (last tested on JDK 8 Updated 231):
+To install Termite, you will need JDK (now tested on JDK 19 Updated):

-1. Download [termite](https://github.com/sailuh/termite) from this git repo.
+1. Download termite from this git repo.
-2. Download [termite_dependencies](https://github.com/sailuh/termite_dependencies), and move the `libraries` folder (not the zip) inside the termite folder of step 1.
-3. On a terminal, enter the `termite` folder and type:
+2. On a terminal, enter the `termite` folder and type:

 ```
 ./setup_offline.sh